 Bassist Danny Kaul holds Bachelors and Masters of Music Education degrees from Northern State University in Aberdeen, South Dakota and currently teaches orchestra and band in the Olathe Public Schools.
 He has performed as Principal Bassist of the Aberdeen University/Civic Symphony and has played for numerous musical theater productions at Kansas City's Quality Hill Playhouse, Olathe's Chestnut Fine Arts Center and Overland Park's White Theater.
 Danny is the Director of the Olathe Youth Symphony Philharmonic Orchestra, a proud member of the International Society of Bassists, and currently lives in Olathe with his wife Julie and their twin daughters Alexandra and Megan.

 Dan Smith is a Kansas City drummer who has performed professionally since forming Riverrock in 1974, the year he joined the Kansas City Federation of Musicians, Local 34-627.
 As a member of that band, Dan has performed thousands of shows and shared the stage with dozens of internationally known recording artists, like Alabama, Charlie Daniels, Jerry Lee Lewis, Minnie Pearl, Frank Sinatra, Jr. and Hank Williams, Jr. Riverrock has recorded four albums and they were inducted into the Kansas Music Hall of Fame in 2011.
-Dan also plays drums for Neon Blue and began playing with the Lucky So and Sos in 2015, joining his brother, sax man Steven Smith.
+Dan also plays drums for the Reddymen and the Riverside Dance Band, and began playing with the Lucky So and Sos in 2015, joining his brother, sax man Steven Smith.
 Dan's “day job” is as a recording engineer and talent agent.